jpfeiffer89/Coursera_Capstone/README.md

 ### The severity code meanings:
 0 : Little to no Probability (Clear Conditions)

-1 : Very Low Probablility - Chance or Property Damage
+1 : Very Low Probability - Chance or Property Damage

 2 : Low Probability - Chance of Injury